Sally WatermanArtist, Film-maker, Curator, Lecturer / academic, Researcher

 'Voyage Boxed' (2014) Künstlerhaus Dortmund, Germany (50 editions, 18 artists)

-John M. Flaxman Library, The School of Art Institute of Chicago; King St. Stephen Museum, Székesfehérvar, Hungary; Manchester Metropolitan University; National Art Library, V&A; Penrose Library, University of Denver; Tate Library; University of Glasgow; University of Northampton, University of Plymouth, Yale Center for British Art, New York; private collections
+Dortmund Kunstlerhaus, Germany; Edinburgh School of Art, UK; John M. Flaxman Library, The School of Art Institute of Chicago; King St. Stephen Museum, Székesfehérvar, Hungary; Manchester Metropolitan University; National Art Library, V&A; Penrose Library, University of Denver; Scottish National Gallery of Modern Art, Edinburgh, UK; Tate Library, London, UK; University of Glasgow; University of Northampton, University of Plymouth, Yale Center for British Art, New York; private collections

 Nov 2012-May 2013 Artists Access to Art Colleges (AA2A): Wimbledon College of Art, London